folkibits/mapbox-facebook-usermap/README.md

 mapbox-facebook-usermap
 =======================

-This class is used to showcase a worldmap where users can pin their current location pulled by facebook.
+This application is used to showcase a worldmap where users can pin their current location pulled by facebook.

 Will be updated soon